 Creative Writing Peer Mentorship Program

-This fall, the Creative Writing Program will host a new peer mentorship program designed to connect upperclassmen with prospective majors and strengthen the arts community at Emory.
+Starting Fall 2020, the Creative Writing Program hosts a peer mentorship program designed to connect upperclassmen with prospective majors and strengthen the arts community at Emory.
 Junior and seniors have invaluable experience as majors, and we are hoping to utilize this resource to help our younger peers.
 Upperclassmen mentors will be matched with mentees through a preference profile, which will be sent to those interested in the program.
 Pairings will take into consideration a variety of factors, including level of commitment.